Symmetric powers in abstract homotopy categories: Preliminary results

-\begin{example} {\rm Let $\Com^- (\ZZ)$ be the category of bounded on the right cohomological type complexes whose terms are finitely generated abelian groups.
-The category $\Com^-(\ZZ)$ inherits the monoidal structure via total complexes $\Tot (-\otimes -)$ and has a natural structure of a model category whose cofibrations are term-wise monomorphisms with torsion-free cokernels, fibrations are term-wise epimorphisms and weak equivalences are quasi-isomorphisms.
-The category is model symmetric monoidal but not simplicial.
-Let $X$ be the complex

-where $\ZZ $ is concentrated in degrees $-1$ and $0$ respectively.
+\begin{example} {\rm The existence of a simplicial structure, and its compatibility with the symmetric monoidal structure on $\bcC$ in Lemma \ref{Key Lemma} are essential.
+Indeed, let $\Kom(\ZZ)$ be the category of unbounded complexes of abelian groups.
+The category $\Kom(\ZZ)$ inherits the symmetric monoidal structure via total complexes $\Tot (-\otimes -)$ and has a natural structure of a model category whose weak equivalences are quasi-isomorphisms and fibrations are term-wise epimorphisms.
+The category is closed symmetric monoidal model but not simplicial.
+Let $X$ be the complex $\ldots \to 0\to \ZZ \stackrel{\id }{\lra }\ZZ \to 0\to \ldots $, where $\ZZ $ is concentrated in degrees $-1$ and $0$ respectively.
 This complex is homotopically trivial.
-On the other hand, its naive symmetric square $\Sym ^2X$ is computed via the diagram
+On the other hand, a calculation shows that $\Sym ^2(X)$ is the complex